daleighan/vanilla-js-router/README.md

 <a class="router-link" href="/component">My Link</a>
 ```

-Any HTML elements with that class name will be made to use the router when clicked when a component is loaded.
+Any HTML elements with that class name at the time a route is loaded will navigate using the router.

+## Credits:

+Developed primarily by [daleighan](https://github.com/daleighan) but always open to additional contributors.